mikebway/container-playpen/README.md

 # Container Playpen

-Thie repo contains no code or anything else of much use to anybody other than myself.
+This repo contains no code or anything else of much use to anybody other than myself.
 It is only public in order that I can more easily play with a toy [MicroK8s](https://microk8s.io/) installation without struggling with private container repository keys.